mfalda/docker-smw/README.md

 Once done,

-1. save the LocalSettings.php file in the wiki sub-directory,
+1. save the LocalSettings.php file in the 'wiki' sub-directory,

 2. uncomment the relevant line in the YAML file (should be line 20),

-3. append at the end of the file the contents of the 'LocalSettings.local.php' file
+3. append at the end of the file the contents of the 'LocalSettings.local.php' file,

 4. and finally restart the images.